metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/allow-list.md

 ---
-title: "Core Candy Machine - Allowlist Guard"
+title: Allowlist Guard
-metaTitle: "Core Candy Machine - Allowlist Guard"
+metaTitle: Allowlist Guard | Core Candy Machine
 description: "The Core Candy Machine 'Allowlist' guard guard allows you to set a list of predefined wallets that are allowed to mint from your Core Candy Machine"
 ---